Skew characteristic polynomial of graphs and embedded graphs: 4 -term relations and knot invariants

-We have
+We have { }

-Expanding $\chi_A$ along the first row, and $\chi_{A'}$ along the first column, we get
+Expanding $\chi_A$ along the first row, and $\chi_{A'}$ along the first column, we get { \allowdisplaybreaks

-Now, we make some observations: \begin{enumerate} \item For $k\geq 3$, in each summand, there is a difference term of two $(n-1)\times (n-1)$ minors of $a_{1k}$, coming from $\chi_A$ and $\chi_{A'}$ respectively.
-We expand one with respect to the first row, and the other with respect to the first column. \item It follows that, in each summand, the terms corresponding to the expansion wrt $a_{1k}$ cancel out. \item Also, for $k,l \geq 3$, $k\neq l$, where $A_1$, $A_2$ are the minors of $a_{1l}$, in the expansion inside the summand corresponding to $a_{1k}$.
+} Now, we make some observations: \begin{enumerate} \item For $k\geq 3$, in each summand, there is a~difference term of two $(n-1)\times (n-1)$ minors of $a_{1k}$, coming from $\chi_A$ and $\chi_{A'}$ respectively.
+We expand one with respect to the first row, and the other with respect to the first column. \item It follows that, in each summand, the terms corresponding to the expansion wrt $a_{1k}$ cancel out. \item Also, for $k,l \geq 3$, $k\neq l$,

+where $A_1$, $A_2$ are the minors of $a_{1l}$, in the expansion inside the summand corresponding to $a_{1k}$.
 Note that they are also the minors of $a_{1k}$, in the expansion inside the summand corresponding to $a_{1l}$.
 Therefore, they also cancel out.

 \end{enumerate} Hence, we are left with the following expression,